-Districts are asked to submit an end-of-year expenditure report using the shaded column on the far right side of the district’s approved integration budget worksheet to list all actual expenditures by UFARS code.
+Districts are asked to submit an end-of-year expenditure report using the shaded column on the far right side of the district’s approved AI budget worksheet to list all actual expenditures by UFARS code.

 Any expenditure not included in a district’s MDE-approved budget should be highlighted in this report and explained in the Notes and Comments section of that budget worksheet page.
 Changes over $3,000 require pre-approval from MDE prior to the end of the fiscal year for which the budget was approved (refer to the Budget Amendment guidelines below).

-Amendments to integration budgets must fall within the scope of a district’s MDE-approved budget.
-The amendment process is not an opportunity to add new programs or significantly change the nature of integration work outlined in your budget.
-It is intended to accommodate unanticipated changes in the level of funding or participation rates.
-Budget items cannot be approved unless they are part of a district’s current integration plan.
-Amendments must be made to an MDE-approved budget by June 30 of the fiscal year for which it was approved.
+Amendments to AI budgets must fall within the scope of a district’s MDE-approved budget.
+The amendment process is not an opportunity to add new programs or significantly change the nature of integration work outlined in your district’s plan and budget.
+This process is intended to accommodate unanticipated changes in staffing, in the district’s eligible funds, or in participation rates.
+Budget items cannot be approved unless they are part of a district’s current AI plan.

-Changes must align with the guidelines detailed in the most current MDE Integration Budget Guide, including alignment with statutory goals, level of participation of other districts, and 60/30/10 ratios explained above.
+Changes must align with the guidelines detailed in this budget guide, including alignment with statutory goals, participation of other districts, and 80/20/10 ratios explained above.
 MDE will review the proposed changes and rationale, and provide written approval or denial.

 Note: corrections to UFARS codes only do not require an amendment.